confluentinc/vscode/README.md

 clusters, as well as local Kafka clusters.

 - Click a Kafka cluster to load the topics created in that cluster in the Topics view.
-- Click a Schema Registry cluster to load the associated schemas for that registry in the Schemas view.
+- Click a Schema Registry to load the associated schemas for that registry in the Schemas view.

 #### Topics